Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Rust is easy to idenfy by the orange spots on the leaves of roses

-Phragmidium mucronatum is specific to roses and typically appears in summer or spring.
+Phragmidium mucronatum commonly known as rust disease is specific to roses and typically appears in summer or spring.
 The fungus manifests on the underside of leaves forming powdery orange pustules that distort stems.
 The infection on the underside of the leaves causes premature leaf fall, which affects the strength of the plant.

 The airborne fungus can be controlled by removing the infected areas and applying fungicides with tebuconazole or triticonazole.
 You can also use products that combine both insecticide and pesticides such as myclobutanil and cypermethrin or triticonazole and acetamiprid to ward off both pests and diseases.